SoftwareDefinedBuildings/XBOSDocs/README.md

 ## What is XBOS?

 XBOS (e**X**tensible **B**uilding **O**perating **S**ystem) is an open-source large-scale distributed operating system for smart buildings.
 XBOS provides **secure**:
 - Real-time monitoring of building sensors
 - Control of building actuators
 - Collection, modeling, and analytics of building data
 - Advanced management and coordination of building systems/subsystems

-## XBOS Overarching Goal
-XBOS aims to standardize a modular design that enables Software-Defined access to Internet-connected programmable sensors and controllers.
-This can be achieved by ...
-TODO!
+XBOS aims to push the state-of-the-art in the operation, management, analysis and control of a *software-defined building*.
+XBOS integrates traditional vertical silos of building mangement -- lighting, HVAC, electrical -- by combining abstractions of underlying hardware, sensors and actuators with rich metadata description of those components and the relationships between them.

 ## Why XBOS?
 - XBOS provides fine-grained management of permissions for access to building resources, data, and controllers.
 These permissions are auditable, revocable, can be delegated, and are created and enforced without relying on any centralized authority.
 Delegated links can be replaced without re-granting the full chain of permissions.
 These features make XBOS suitable for handling the naturally complex administrative structures typical in building environments.